opencog/learn/run/2-word-pairs/README.md

 monitored for forward progress.
 This is done by starting a cogserver in one terminal, and sending text to it in another.

+After counting has completed, marginal statistics must be computed.
+This can be done by hand, by running `pair-marginals.scm`.

 The main entry point here is `run-shells.sh` which creates multiple terminal sessions in tmux/byobu.
 One terminal will have the cogserver running in it, and another will have the text-feeder script.
 By default,